RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 To install RS with an answer file:

-1. Prepare the answer file with the answers to the questions.
+1. Prepare the answer file with the answers to the [installation questions](#installation-questions).

+    The answer file can contain any of the parameters for the installation questions and `yes` or `no` to indicate the answer for the question.

     For example: